chadwatson/react-remote-resource/README.md

 **Scenerio 1:**

-The app only needs the current users information.
-Since the app only one entry from the api (the current users information and no others), `createSingleEntryResource` would work well.
+The app only needs the current user's information.
+Since the app only needs one entry from the api (the current user's information and no others), `createSingleEntryResource` would work well.

 ```jsx
 const load = (id) => fetch(`/api/users/${id}`);